Making miniatures for handmade cards

 - 2 min read

 Polymer clay is the perfect medium for making beguiling miniatures that can transform a handmade card from ordinary, to extraordinary.
-Whether it’s a delicately decorated flower, a whimsical whale, or a french stick, handmade embellishments bring irresistible charm to your card creations.
+Whether it’s an intricate flower, or a simple french stick, handmade embellishments bring irresistible charm to your card creations.

 There is a whole other world of miniatures, and people become incredibly adept at making hyper-realistic items on a small scale.
 Simple items can also be a charming addition to handmade cards.